 Step 2: Install New Lens.
 Once the original lens is removed, ensure that it is stored in an area where dust will not accumulate on the optic.
-Ensure that the top protective lens cap is removed from the new F Theta lens and begin threading the lens into the lens collar by turning the lens counter-clockwise until secured.
+Ensure that the top protective lens cap is removed from the new F Theta lens and begin threading the lens into the lens collar by turning the lens counterclockwise until secured.

 Step 3: Find New Focus.
-The new 254 F Theta lens will have a focal depth of 264mm on the focus stand to focus the beam to the base plate within the system.
+The new 254 F Theta lens will have a focal depth of ~275mm on the focus stand to focus the beam to the base plate within the system.
 Follow the same focusing procedure depending on the thickness of the material.
+Red dot focus calibration will need to be completed if red dots are wanted to be used for focusing after the lens swap.